techxel/test/readme.md

-this is test A's dev
+this is test B's dev